femou1/pb-handbooks/pbst_handbook.md

 [details="Head of Security"]

 # Head of Security
 The third HR rank within PBST, it is also final achievable rank within the group.
-It is essentially the leader of PBST and is currently held by ood23doc.
+It is essentially the leader of PBST and is currently held by yoshifan0312.
 Head of Security along with Trainers manages the group and represents good image of PBST by attending as much events as he can.

 **Requirements:**
-Handpicked by Diddleshot
+Handpicked by Tokaisho

 **Tools:**
 Same as Trainer